General William Tecumseh Sherman Monument: About the monument

 There are two major figure groups, one on the east and one on the west side of the monument.
 The western group depicts War (presenting Sherman's epithet that "War is hell!") as an older woman who is tearing asunder her clothing and the straps that bind her.
 She is trampling on the body of a dead soldier (who lies on his back), while a vulture perches behind her feet and another spreads its wings menacingly over the dead man.
-The mouth of a cannon can be see poking from below the dead man's legs.
+The mouth of a cannon can be seen poking from below the dead man's legs.
 The eastern group depicts Peace as a young woman naked from the waist up, the flowering branch of a fruit tree in her left hand.
 To her left, a nude young girl tends a wounded young boy dressed in tattered pants (a depiction of the strong caring for the weak).
 To the woman's right, a nude boy lies in the grass feeding a bird.

 There are four figures at each corner of the monument.
 They represent the artillery (northeast corner), infantry (northwest corner), cavalry (southeast corner), and engineers (southwest corner).

 Pairs of medallions depicting the army and corps commanders of the Army of the Tennessee are on each side of the monument.
-These pairs are: General James B. McPherson and General Oliver O. Howard, General John A. Logan and Major General Frank P. Blair, Jr., Brigadier General Grenville M. Dodge and Brigadier General Thomas E. G. Ransom, and Major General Benjamin Grierson and Brigadier General Andrew Jackson Smith.
+These pairs are: General James B. McPherson and General Oliver O. Howard, General John A. Logan and Major General Frank P. Blair Jr., Brigadier General Grenville M. Dodge and Brigadier General Thomas E. G. Ransom, and Major General Benjamin Grierson and Brigadier General Andrew Jackson Smith.

 Rohl-Smith designed the monument to have two low steps, and for a mosaic 6 ft wide to surround the monument.
 But Rohl-Smith did not complete the design for the mosaic before his death.
 His wife, Sara Rohl-Smith, designed the actual mosaic pattern.
 Congress appropriated another $8,000 to complete it.
 The mosaic contains the names of the battles Sherman fought in: